marccasals98/StJoanDeDeu/README.md

-# st_joan
+# Hospital Sant Joan de Déu

-This project is mainly focused in speaker diarization and speech-to-text.
+This project aims to do an exploratory solution and provide different tools for Hospital Sant Joan de Déu.
+It is mainly focused in speaker diarization and speech-to-text.

 ## Python environment